atomaszewicz/Simpsons/RStudio/Analysis.md

 ![ep_votes_plot](https://raw.githubusercontent.com/atomaszewicz/Simpsons/master/RStudio/Plots/ep_votes_plot2.png?raw=TRUE)

 Seeing at the earlier seasons have been out for ~20 years more than the earlier episodes, it is only natural that more people have seen them, explaining the downward-trend in number of ratings.
 However, I don't want to discount the possibility that this downward trend is, at least in part, caused by the show's audience decreasing.
 We also note that the ~4000 vote point at the beginning is the first episode (after a cursory look on IMDb, it seems that show's first episodes often have ave a large number of votes).

+Seven out of the ten most-reviewed episodes have ratings greater or equal to 9, with two of the exceptions being the series' first two episodes, and the third being the first "Treehouse of Horror" Halloween special.
+Further, all but four of the 15 episodes with a score of 9 and over have more than 2000 votes.

 We can now look at how these voters rated the series' episodes.